 - Registering for, taking and passing the NCLEX-PN, which is the licensing exam for LPNs and is administered at testing locations around the state on dates throughout the year.

 New Jersey has partially implemented the Nurse Licensure Compact.
-This means LPNs from other NLC states with a valid multistate LPN license can practice in NJ, but LPNs of NJ can’t, at the time of this writing, apply for a multistate license.
-NJ is expected to allow its LPNs to apply for a multistate license sometime in 2021.
+This means LPNs from other NLC states with a valid multistate LPN license can practice in New Jersey, but LPNs of New Jersey can’t, at the time of this writing, apply for a multistate license.
+New Jersey is expected to allow its LPNs to apply for a multistate license sometime in 2021.
 If you wish to receive email updates, subscribe at nursecompact.com.

-In NJ, LPN licenses expire every two years.
+In New Jersey, LPN licenses expire every two years.
 To renew an LPN license, you must provide proof of having completed at least 30 hours of board-approved continuing education.

 New Jersey Board of Nursing